-Background on the Governor’s Indian Health Council
+Background on the Governor’s Indian Health Advisory Council

 Tribal Leaders, Urban Indian Health Program Leaders and their staff have been working with the State to address issues from the implementation of managed care in the Medicaid system in Washington State.
 Issues were identified through the 2013 Tribal Centric Behavioral Health Report to the Legislature and Tribal consultation for the 1915 b and 1115 Medicaid waivers that change the way Medicaid services are provided in this State.

 Through this process, a Tribal Issues Grid was jointly developed by the state and tribal representatives to track resolution of issues.
-From fall of 2015 until July 1, 2017, issues identified as program or operational were addressed through workgroups, round tables and consultation.
+From the fall of 2015 until July 1, 2017, issues identified as program or operational were addressed through workgroups, round tables and consultation.
 The remaining issues were identified as needing “a legislative fix.”

 The Washington Indian Health Care Improvement Act (WIHCIA) was developed to resolve these legislative issues.
 This is also part of a three-year plan (insert link to 3-year plan) to improve the Medicaid Fee for Services system that has been adversely impacted by the changes made to the Washington State Medicaid Program through waivers and use of managed care entities and to enhance the 100% FMAP savings in the state

-- Representation from each tribe in Washington state, designated by the tribal legislative body, who is either the Tribe’s American Indian health Commission (AIHC) delegate or the Tribes designee;
+- Representation from each tribe in Washington state, designated by the tribal legislative body, who is either the Tribe’s American Indian Health Commission (AIHC) delegate or the Tribes designee;

 - Tribal Liaison from the Health Care Authority (HCA), Department of Children, Youth and Families (DCYF); Department of Commerce; Department of Corrections; Department of Health (DOH); Department of Social and Health Services (DSHS); Office of the Insurance Commissioner (OIC); Office of the Superintendent of Public Instruction (OSPI); and Washington Health Benefit Exchange (WAHBE);